US marriage and divorce statistics for 2016, plus women’s and men’s divorce rates and marital status from 2000 to 2017.

 Divorce Statistics and Studies

-Researchers have found that women initiate divorce twice as often as men, with wives reporting high levels of tension while their husbands’ levels are low.
+Researchers have found that women initiate divorce almost twice as often as men.
+Why?
+Read on!

 A recent study claims that married people are more likely to survive a heart attack than single or divorced individuals.

 According to a recent study in Sweden, heart attack victims who get divorced are significantly more likely to experience a second heart attack.

 According to a 2014 survey in the U.S., the likelihood of you getting a divorce could depend on your employment status, education, and ethnicity.